FIBULA ANATOMY

 • Forms the lateral malleolus

-• Connects to the ankle joint
+• Connects to your ankle joint

 • Articulates with the talus